Cyclic Sieving and Cluster Duality of Grassmannian: Main definitions

-As in Figure \eqref{2017.5.9.6.24h}, a \emph{decorated configuration}\footnote{The definition of decorated configuration is motivated by an idea of A.B.
-Goncharov on pinnings.} is a $\PGL(W)$-orbit of $n$ lines in $W$ together with linear isomorphisms $\phi_i:l_i\rightarrow l_{i-1}$ for each pair of neighboring lines.
+As \looseness=-1 in Fig.~\ref{2017.5.9.6.24h}, a \emph{decorated configuration}\footnote{The definition of decorated configuration is motivated by an idea of A.B.~Goncharov on pinnings; see also \cite[Section~2.2]{GS3} for more details.} is a $\PGL(W)$-orbit of $n$ lines in~$W$ together with linear isomorphisms $\phi_i\colon l_i\rightarrow l_{i-1}$ for each pair of neighboring lines.
 The \emph{decorated configuration space} is

-We denote a decorated configuration as $\left[\phi_1, l_1, \dots, \phi_n, l_n\right]$.
-We frequently omit the subscript of $\phi_i$.
+We denote a decorated configuration as $[\phi_1, l_1, \dots, \phi_n, l_n]$.
+We frequently omit the subscript of~$\phi_i$.

 \end{defn}